Reading time: 6 min.

 Alopecia Areata

 This condition occurs in response to severe stress and anxiety.
-It results in large clumps of hair falling out from the scalp.
+This type of hair loss results in patchy hair loss where large clumps of hair fall out from the scalp.
 This is an autoimmune response where white blood cells — which normally protect the body but fight invaders — are prompted to attack the body’s own hair follicles.

-This attack hampers the growth of the affected hairs and after a few weeks of this, the hair falls out.
-The condition typically manifests in small clumps of hair in one area at first, with small round shaped spots on the scalp.
+This attack hampers the hair growth cycle of the affected hairs and after a few weeks of this, the hair falls out.
+The condition typically manifests in small clumps of hair in one area at first, with small round-shaped spots on the scalp.
 If the condition is left untreated, it can spread much further and creep across the entire head.

 Telogen Effluvium

-However, this doesn’t always happen rapidly.
+However, this stress-induced hair loss doesn’t always happen rapidly.
 The condition may be present for a long time before you start to notice the effects, possibly even months.
-It typically causes a thinning of hair on the top of the scalp rather than at the sides, or the front.
+It typically causes thinning hair on the top of the scalp rather than at the sides, or the front.
 Sufferers often notice this effect when they’re brushing their hair or when washing it in the shower.

 Telogen effluvium is caused by abnormal chemical activity in the body which causes the nervous system to send harmful messages to the hair follicles [3].
-This in turn changes the growth pattern, inhibiting normal growth.
-More hairs than normal remain in or enter the shedding and resting parts of their cycle.
+These stress hormones in turn can change the growth pattern of the hair follicle, inhibiting normal growth.
+More hairs than normal remain in or enter the shedding (exogen phase) and resting (telogen) phase of their growth phase cycle.

 Anxiety can also trigger trichodynia.
 Also known as burning scalp syndrome, trichodynia is a painful condition that is often accompanied by telogen effluvium.